grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 Instead she helped Gregory and Bastian get the bilge hoses connected to the trim tanks and got them cranking.
 The hoses inflated with the pressure of the water running up the gentle grade from the pumps.
 She could hear it sloshing into the empty trim tanks, and the sound of it echoed between the hull walls.

+[//]: # (----- invisible character break)

 [//]: # (### Percy inspects the damage)

-The next time Chips was on the shore of the little black lake trying to find a particular patch piece she wanted from the scrap pile, Percy took the diving mask from her and waded into the water to inspect the damage personally.
+The next time Chips was on the shore trying to find a particular patch piece she wanted from the scrap pile, Percy took the diving mask from her and waded into the water to inspect the damage personally.
 The water was the freezing cold and never-varying temperature of deep ocean water.
-It had picked up an unpleasant array of smells: a mix of petrochemicals and solvents, refuse, and old grease -- the stuff that always contaminated a boat's bilge -- but that odor  was lifted and strengthened to a nausea-inducing level by the sheer volume of water.
+It had picked up an unpleasant array of smells: a mix of petrochemicals and solvents, refuse, and old grease -- the stuff that always contaminated a boat's bilge -- but that odor was strengthened to a nausea-inducing level by the sheer volume of water.

+[//]: # (--- EDITED TO HERE ---)

 Plunging her head into the cold much, Percy could see the damage was bad.
 As Chips had said earlier: it wasn't one big split in the in the metal, it was a long string of short side-by-side cracks running in a line up a massive convex dent where the hull had been rammed.
 The thick steel of the hull had been bent to an astonishing degree, deformed without massive failure in a way that only high-tensile steel could be.
 But even steel could be pushed only so far without cracking.